gioui/giouiorg/content/doc/learn/get-started.md

 <{{files/get-started/main.go}}[/START PROCESS EVENTS OMIT/,/END PROCESS EVENTS OMIT/]

-* `system.DestroyEvent` means the user pressed the close button.
+* `app.DestroyEvent` means the user pressed the close button.
-* `system.FrameEvent` means the program should handle input and render a new frame.
+* `app.FrameEvent` means the program should handle input and render a new frame.

 ## Drawing the text